kak2008/FunShot/README.md

 # FunShot
-(Progress) Fun Shot is a game where player shoots the targets and gains the score in different levels accordingly.
+(In Progress) Fun Shot is a game where player shoots the targets and gains the score in different levels accordingly.